 Who doesn’t love to get a beautiful bouquet of blooms or gaze upon a field of wildflowers?
 A flower’s main purpose is to be pretty; they need to attract pollinators in order to produce seeds.
 Not only do they beautify your garden, they can also add aesthetics and exotic flavors to your meals.

 Yes, I did say flavors!
-Many petals are edible.
+There are many garden flowers you can eat.
 However, before you consume just any flower, take heed of these guidelines:

 - Eat flowers only when you are positive that they are edible.
 Some flowers look VERY similar.
 Be sure to have a positive ID first.

 - Only eat flowers that were grown organically.
 Many plants you purchase from retailers have been sprayed with pesticides.